Natural Home Remedies For Grey Hair

 Table of Contents

 Hairstyle, colour, and length of hair play an essential role in people’s self-perception and physical appearance.
 Hair greying is one of the initial and most noticeable signs of human ageing.
 Hair greying, also known as canities, is a process of chronological ageing that affects people regardless of their gender or race.
-The term premature greying is used only when greying occurs before the age of 20 years in whites, before 30 years in Africans, and before 25 years in Asians.
+The term premature greying is used when greying occurs before the age of 20 in Caucasians, before 30 in Africans, and before 25 in Asians1.

 Did You Know?